kjasn/Simple-Bank/README.md

 FOR UPDATE;
 ```

 Then `make sqlc`, we get a new function `GetAccountForUpdate`, it ensures the correctness of concurrent data through **MUTUAL EXCLUSION**.
-But we another problem: `Error: deadlock detected` (when the number of concurrency is enough.
-Because I have set 2 concurrency goroutine, it passed).
+But we get another problem: `Error: deadlock detected` (when the number of concurrency is enough.
+Because I only set 2 concurrency goroutine, it passed).

 Second, to deal with deadlock.
 We can print logs while running and find what causes deadlock.
 Thus we can cleanly see which option causes deadlock.